 - USC Writing Supplement (attached to Common Application)

-- World Bachelor’s Business Written Prompts (attached to USC Writing Supplement)
+- World Bachelor’s in Business Written Prompts (attached to USC Writing Supplement)

 - Video Introduction

-Prospective freshmen applicants are encouraged to visit campus through one of our visit programs.
+Prospective freshmen applicants are encouraged to visit the campus through one of our visit programs.
 In addition, USC offers admission programming in many domestic and international city venues.
-Please see our upcoming event schedule for more details, www.usc.edu/visitusc.
+Please see our upcoming event schedule for more details: www.usc.edu/visitusc.

 Tuition and Scholarships

 During the first three years, students will pay the tuition and fees of the university where they are in residence.
 The following are the estimated costs for a student entering the WBB program in Fall 2018.
 Keep in mind that actual costs are subject to change.